 Every person has his or her own level of risk tolerance.
 In investment terms, increased levels of risk usually imply greater potential for financial benefit.
 We refer to this as the risk/reward relationship.
 There is good risk and there is bad risk.
 It's kind of like cholesterol (LDL vs. HDL).
-You must factor out the bad risk and focus on the good risk.
-When you're able to make this separation, you can ensure that the level of risk that you assume falls within your comfort zone.
-As an individual investor, some basic risks you should be cognizant of before and after you make any investment decision are:
+When you're able to make this separation and focus on the good risk while factoring out bad risk, you can ensure that the level of risk that you assume falls within your comfort zone.

 - Systematic Risk/Market risk